 Breakfast is served in the hotel and transfers are provided to the airport for departing flights.

-Due to the popularity of the period around the Naadam Festival we reserve accommodation for our guests at a number of the best hotels in Ulaan Baatar including the Kempinski and Ramada.
-Please note, we cannot guarantee your preferred choice of hotel
+Due to the popularity of the period around the Naadam Festival we reserve accommodation for our guests at a number of the best hotels in Ulaan Baatar including the Shangri-La, Kempinski or Ramada.
+Please note, we cannot guarantee your preferred choice of hotel.